Chapter 102: Ghosts in Exile

 ← Back

-The waves gently hit the shore of Essos, a cruel and bittersweet contrast to the sinister sound of ice and wind they had grown accustomed to.
+The waves lapped softly against the shores of Essos, a cruel and bittersweet contrast to the sinister sound of ice and wind they’d grown used to.
 The sea murmured its indifference, as if mocking their misery.

-At the port, Daario Naharis awaited them.
-There were no embraces, no smiles, no words of comfort; just a resigned, bitter look that sealed a shared defeat.
-He asked nothing.
-They answered nothing either.
+Daario Naharis was waiting at the port.
+There were no embraces, no smiles, no words of comfort—just a resigned, bitter look that sealed a shared defeat.
+He didn’t ask anything.
+They didn’t answer.

-And he led them through what remained of the city.
-The streets were deserted, the facades crumbling and the lamps extinguished.
+He led them through what was left of the city.
+The streets were deserted, facades crumbling, lamps unlit.
 Everything smelled of dust and abandonment.
-Each step resonated like an echo in a world that no longer made sense.
+Each step echoed like a ghost in a world that no longer made sense.

-Sansa walked with her head down, holding the child —the last legacy of Jon and Daenerys— against her chest.
-Tyrion, Davos and Sam flanked her, empty faces, oblivious to everything except the weight of their failure.
+Sansa walked with her head bowed, holding the child tightly to her chest.
+Tyrion, Davos, and Sam flanked her, empty-faced, aware of nothing but the weight of their failure.

-They were housed in a large and cold room, where old oil lamps projected long and deformed shadows on the walls.
+They were housed in a wide, cold hall, where old oil lamps cast long, misshapen shadows on the walls.
 No one spoke.
-Words lacked meaning now.
+Words meant nothing now.
 Silence weighed more than any scream, more than any tear.

-Samwell sat apart and opened an ancient book he had brought with him, trying to find some crack of hope among the words of men dead for centuries.
-But even the letters seemed to look at him with contempt: a tangle of empty symbols, as useless as the promises of gods.
+Samwell sat apart and opened an ancient book he’d brought with him, trying to find some sliver of hope among the words of men dead for centuries.
+But even the letters seemed to stare back with contempt: a tangle of hollow symbols, as useless as the promises of the gods.

-In the room, the last candle flickered before surrendering to darkness.
+In the hall, the last candle flickered before surrendering to darkness.
 The light went out.
-With it, the last flame in their souls was extinguished.
+And with it, the final flame in their souls.

-Shadows covered the room.
+Shadows cloaked the room.
 No one spoke.
-No one even dared to imagine a tomorrow that no longer belonged to them.
+No one dared imagine a tomorrow that no longer belonged to them.

-And in that silence —deep as an open grave— the final certainty was engraved: there were no heroes, no songs, no lessons learned; only ash, cold and a void that devoured any meaning.
-Every sacrifice was devoured, useless, irreparable.
-That even memory would be swallowed by night.
+And in that silence—deep as an open grave—the final truth was etched: there were no heroes, no songs, no lessons learned; only ash, cold, and a void that devoured all meaning.
+Every sacrifice had been consumed, useless, irreparable.
+Even memory would be swallowed by the night.

 And in the silence, not even the wind dared to move.